 - School staff need to be clear about the difference between a concern and a complaint.
 Taking informal concerns seriously at the earliest stage will reduce the numbers that develop into formal complaints. - A complaint can be brought by a parent of a registered child at the school, any person who has been provided with a service by the school, or a member of the public from the wider community.
-This person becomes known as the complainant. - Where there are communication difficulties, schools may wish to use recording devices to ensure the complainant is able to access and review the discussions at a later point. - At first it may be unclear as to whether the individual is raising a question or expressing an opinion rather than making a complaint.
+This person becomes known as the complainant.

+- At first it may be unclear as to whether the individual is raising a question or expressing an opinion rather than making a complaint.
 An initial discussion about the issue may help to clarify and decide what may need to happen next. - If the issue remains unresolved after an informal process of clarifying and attempting to resolve the issue, the initial stage of the formal complaints procedure would follow. - The requirement to have a complaints procedure need not undermine efforts to resolve a concern informally.
 In most cases the class teacher, or the individual delivering the service in the case of extended school provision, will receive the first approach.
-It would be helpful if staff were able to resolve issues immediately, including the issuing of an apology if appropriate. - Once a complaint has been made the complainant can withdraw it at any time during the complaints process if resolved satisfactorily. - It is good practice to have a nominated member of staff responsible for overseeing the management of schools complaints.
+It would be helpful if staff were able to resolve issues immediately, including the issuing of an apology if appropriate. - Once a complaint has been made it can be withdrawn at any time during the complaints process if resolved satisfactorily. - It is good practice to have a nominated member of staff responsible for overseeing the management of schools complaints.
 This does not have to be the headteacher but could be another nominated member of staff.
 An appropriate title could be 'Complaints Co-ordinator'.
 In smaller school settings it would be usual practice for the headteacher to adopt this role. - This person should take responsibility for overseeing the school records, the progress of each complaint, and the final outcome.
 A complaint may be made in person, by telephone, or in writing.
 A brief note of meetings and telephone calls should always be kept and a copy of any written response added to the record.
 They should be held centrally in school. - At each stage in the complaints procedure schools should keep in mind ways in which a complaint can be resolved at the earliest opportunity. - Complainants should be encouraged to state what school actions they feel might resolve the problem.
-An admission by the school that the matter could have been better handled is not an admission of fault or negligence.

-- An effective complaints procedure will identify areas of agreement between the parties.
-It is equally important to clarify misunderstandings at an early opportunity to create a positive atmosphere in which to discuss any outstanding issues. - Complaints should not be shared with the whole GB, except in very general terms, in case a panel of governors without prior knowledge needs to be organised to investigate the complaint. - The frequency with which the school complaints procedure must be reviewed should be determined by the GB.
+An admission by the school that the matter could have been better handled is not an admission of fault or negligence. - An effective complaints procedure will identify areas of agreement between the parties.
+It is equally important to clarify misunderstandings at an early opportunity to create a positive atmosphere in which to discuss any outstanding issues. - The frequency with which the school complaints procedure must be reviewed should be determined by the GB.
 They may delegate responsibility to a committee of the GB, individual governor or the head teacher but the policy must be ratified by the GB.
-Reviews should take consideration of review dates set by the GB and new guidance or legislative changes as set by the DfE.
-If projected review dates are published on the policy document they should be adhered to.
-Failure to do so could constitute a failure to adhere to a policy.
+Reviews should take consideration of review dates set by the GB and new guidance or legislative changes as set by the Department for Education.